pmikstacki/bsharp/docs/syntax/formatter.md

 - Newline mode is controlled by CLI `--newline-mode` or defaults to LF.
 - Emission tracing can be toggled via CLI `--emit-trace` or `BSHARP_EMIT_TRACE=1`.

 ---

+## Brace Style and Spacing Policy

+- **Brace style:** All containers and headers use Allman style
+  - Header ends the line (e.g., `namespace X`, `class C`, `void M()`)
+  - Next line is an opening `{`, indented body, then closing `}` on its own line.

+- **Spacing is centralized** in simple policy helpers (see `src/bsharp_syntax/src/emitters/policy.rs`):
+  - `between_header_and_body_of_file` → blank line between file header (e.g., file-scoped ns) and body
+  - `after_file_scoped_namespace_header` → blank line after `namespace X.Y;`
+  - `between_using_blocks_and_declarations` → blank line after using block before first declaration
+  - `between_top_level_declarations` → single separator newline between top-level declarations
+  - `between_members` → single separator newline between adjacent type members
+  - `between_block_items` → optional extra newline inside a block when a control-flow block (if/for/while/do/switch/inner block) is followed by a declaration

+Notes:
+- Policies are invoked from emitters; emitters themselves keep logic minimal and do not hardcode extra blank lines.
+- Interfaces, classes, structs, and records call `between_members` between members; the boolean `blank_line_between_members` toggles this globally.

+---

+## End-of-file Newline

+- The `CompilationUnit` emitter ensures at most one final newline at EOF.
+- There are no per-statement trailing newlines at the root; separation is handled by policy functions.

+---